JacksonJang/URLSessionExample/README.md

 # JangKit
-The project is library for an HTTP networking in Swift
+The project is library for an HTTP networking in Swift.
+It has been created based on the native API, URLSession.